Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/328-logo-customization-functionality.md

 **Expected result**

-During the DUT booting process the default logo should appear on the screen.
+During the DUT booting process, the default logo should appear on the screen.